Presidential Palace (Nanjing): Reception Hall

 Also known as the "八字廰" (literally "Hall of Character 'Eight'"), the western-style reception hall of the Presidential Palace was built in 1917 by Feng Guozhang, Vice President of the Republic of China at that time.
 After the Northern Expedition of the National Revolutionary Army, it became the reception rooms for the civil and foreign guests of the Nationalist Government.
 Before the Chinese Civil War began, Some negotiations between Chinese Communist Party and KMT were signed in this hall.
-In addition, Chiang Kai-shek, Lin Sen and Li Tsung-jen also rested here before the ceremonies began frequently.
+In addition, Chiang Kai-shek, Lin Sen and Li Zongren also rested here before the ceremonies began frequently.
 President Chiang Kai-shek occasionally worked here instead of the Presidential Building.

 The Kirin Gate is a red gate situated on the north of the reception hall.
 This gate would open only if the president went through this place.
 The gate leads to the House of the Government Affairs, the original office building of the Chairman of the Nationalist Government.

 House of the Government Affairs

 The House of the Government Affairs, also known as the House of the Government Officials and the House of Documentary Affairs, was built in 1925 by Sun Chuanfang.
-Originally served as the Kiangsu military governor's office, it became the office building of the Chairman and other officials of the Nationalist Government from 1928 to 1935.
+Originally served as the Jiangsu military governor's office, it became the office building of the Chairman and other officials of the Nationalist Government from 1928 to 1935.
 As Chiang Kai-shek was the chairman from 1928 to 1931, there was a room in the second floor that once served as Chiang's office.

 From 1946 to 1949, this house was converted into the House of the Government Affairs.
 The Ministry of the Government Affairs mainly dealt with the works of writing articles and checking confidential documents.
 Chen Bulei, an official of the government held the house as his office.
 Today, the house is served as the Museum of the President and the Vice President, with some collections from the Nationalist Government.
 Out of the house, there is a courtyard that leads to the Presidential Building, one of the most important buildings in the palace complex.